 The Division of Solid-State Chemistry & Materials Research of the German Chemical Society (GDCh) was founded in 1963.
 About 800 chemists from academia, industry and civil service joined forces to create a competent forum for addressing questions of inorganic materials science in research, applications and teaching.
 Around 65% of members work at universities; the other members come from industry or are self-employed.

 Development of the Division

-In the past decades, however, the work area of solid-state chemistry has considerably expanded.
-Whereas structure determination methods and thermodynamics, besides solid synthesis, were the predominant topics at first, now research interest has also concentrated on the internal properties of solids, surface phenomena, solid-state kinetics as well as the modeling of solids.
+In the past decades, the work area of solid-state chemistry has considerably expanded.
+Whereas structure determination methods and thermodynamics, besides solid synthesis, were the predominant topics at first, now research interests have also concentrated on the internal properties of solids, surface phenomena, solid-state kinetics as well as the modeling of solids.
 Also complex systems can be analyzed and specifically processed with the help of modern physical investigation techniques.

-In the meantime materials science – a field in which chemists, physicists and engineers work closely together— is indispensible for the development of new materials.
-Yet solid-state chemistry provides important foundations for materials research.
-Solid-state chemistry develops the chemical understanding of new materials and contributes to the discovery of new compounds as well to the study of their structures and properties, altogether essential for progress in the field of materials sciences.
+In the meantime, materials science – a field in which chemists, physicists and engineers work closely together — is indispensible for the development of new materials.
+Solid-state chemistry provides important foundations for materials research.
+Solid-state chemistry helps building the chemical understanding of new materials, thus contributing to the discovery of new compounds as well to structure and property evaluation.

 Activities & Positions

 The division members work towards acquiring new knowledge about questions from the area of condensed matter and generating principles for the corresponding technical areas.
-The division aims to set scientific and research-political accents by developing opinions and position papers.
-Other aims are to create suitable framework conditions for the expert area and to strengthen the position of fundamental research in this area.
+The Division aims to set scientific and research-political accents by developing opinion and position papers.
+Other aims are to create suitable framework conditions for the expert area and to strengthen the position of fundamental research.